Weathering with You: Release

 Weathering with You was released in Japan on July 19, 2019, at 9 a.m.
 (JST) by its distributor Toho on 448 screens in 359 theaters across the country.
-Theaters in Tokyo's Shinjuku and Osaka's Umeda districts, however, premiered the film at midnight, July 18.
-Weathering with You official website announced on September 20 that the film would be shown in the popular 4DX and MX4D formats throughout Japan from September 27.
-The film was produced by Genki Kawamura with the production company CoMix Wave Films and Story Inc. On July 16, it was announced that the film would be released worldwide; releases had already been decided for 140 countries in North America, Europe, Asia, and South America, exceeding the 135 for Your Name.
+Theaters in Tokyo's Shinjuku and Osaka's Umeda districts, however, premiered the film at midnight on July 18.
+The official Weathering With You announced on September 20 that the film would be shown in the popular 4DX and MX4D formats throughout Japan from September 27.
+The film was produced by Genki Kawamura with CoMix Wave Films and Story Inc. revealed as the film's producers.
+On July 16, it was announced that the film would be released worldwide; releases had already been decided for 140 countries in North America, Europe, Asia, and South America, exceeding the 135 for Your Name.

 In Asia, EDKO Films released the film in Hong Kong on August 8, Encore Films streamed a Malay, Chinese, and English-subtitled trailer and announced and released the film in few Southeast Asia countries including; Indonesia on August 21, Vietnam on August 30, Malaysia & Brunei on September 5 and Singapore on September 12.
 Pioneer Films announced and released the movie in the Philippines on August 17 for an advanced screening in SM Megamall and August 28 for general release.
 Producer Genki Kawamura said they want to release it in India because 53,000 people signed a petition requesting its release there.
 On August 10, director Makoto Shinkai and the official page of Weathering with You announced through Twitter the film would be screened in 20 Indian cities including Mumbai and Delhi from October 11, 2019.
 PVR Pictures and Bookmyshow-backed theater-on-demand platform Vkaao distributed the film.
 It was the first mature Japanese animated film to be screened theatrically in India.
 CJ CGV premiered in South Korea on October 30.
 Volga Film Company has confirmed it would release the film in Russia on October 31.
 Thai film distributor Major Group announced the film would open in Thailand on November 7, 2019, but was changed to September 5, 2019.
 The film has been approved by Beijing's censors and hit Chinese theaters on November 1.